JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/synchronizationprofile_delete.md

 Delete a [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.

 ## Permissions
 The following permissions are required to call this API.
+To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Permission type | Permissions |
 |:-----------|:----------|